Katherine Heigl Shares First Photos Of Baby Son As She Discusses Family Life

 “@joshbkelley and I are beyond thrilled to finally share the arrival of our little man Joshua Bishop Kelley Jr born December 20th, weighing in at 7 pounds 15 ounces.”

 Katherine went more in-depth about her first pregnancy during the interview with People as well.
-She and Josh are the parents to two adopted girls, Naleigh, 8, and Adalaide, 4, as she never expected to carry a child.
+She and Josh are the parents to two adopted girls, Naleigh, eight, and Adalaide, four, as she never expected to carry a child.

 “I’ve never been determined to experience pregnancy.
 But I’m so grateful that I did.
 I think that if it hadn’t been a surprise, I’m not sure I would have done it.
 It was an incredible experience, it was kind of magical.”